chrysante/scatha/docs/LanguageRef.md

 Indices into arrays are 0 based.

 String literals have the type `&[byte]`, i.e. immutable reference to dynamically sized array of bytes.
 There is no dedicated `char` type.
 The type alias `str` is provided by the compiler for `[byte]` (array of bytes), like in Rust.
 An owning string class will be added through a standard library in the future.
 **Note:** String literals (and strings in general) are not null-terminated.
-References to dynamically sized arrays carry the runtime size, so there is no need for such shenanigans.
+References to dynamically sized arrays carry their runtime size, so there is no need for such shenanigans.

 ## Constant expressions